A New Hybrid Technique for Modeling Dense Star Clusters: Main Text

 What is needed is a technique that combines the speed of the MC approach with the precision of a direct $N$-body integration.
 In this paper, we describe a new code, the \emph{Rapid and Precisely Integrated Dynamics} (\texttt{RAPID}) code, which combines both methods into a ``best of both worlds'' approach.
 In this method, the majority of particles are modeled with our parallel H\'enon-style code, the Cluster MC (\texttt{CMC}) code \citep{Pattabiraman2013}, while the orbits of BHs are integrated directly with the Kira $N$-body integrator \citep{PortegiesZwart2001a}.
 We find that this technique accurately reproduces the core radii and BH dynamics of a full direct $N$-body integration, with similar runtimes to the MC approach.
 Although we only integrate the BH orbits directly in the current work, the method is general, allowing us to select any population of particles in the cluster for $N$-body integration.

 In Section 2, we briefly review the $N$-body and MC approaches, and describe the combination of the two approaches as implemented in \texttt{RAPID} code.
-In Section 3, we describe a single \texttt{RAPID} timestep, illustrating the technical details of the approach, while in Section 4, we describe the parallelization strategy that allows us to compute particle positions and velocities via orbit sampling and direct $N$-body simultaneously.
-Finally, in Section 5, we compare the properties of four idealized GCs as modeled by \texttt{NBODY6}, \texttt{CMC}, and \texttt{RAPID}.
+In Section 3, we describe a single \texttt{RAPID} timestep, illustrating the technical details of the approach, while in Section 4, we describe the parallelization strategy that allows us to compute particle positions and velocities via orbit sampling and direct $N$-body simultaneously. {In Section 5, we show the results of an analytic toy model, comparing the inspiral due to dynamical friction of a single particle as predicted by theory, direct $N$-body, and \texttt{RAPID}}.
+Finally, in Section 6, we compare the properties of four idealized GCs as modeled by \texttt{NBODY6}, \texttt{CMC}, and \texttt{RAPID}.
 Throughout the paper, we will frequently refer to the ``stars'' and ``BHs'' in the cluster separately.
 In our current method, the stars are modeled with CMC and the BHs are integrated with Kira.
 This shorthand is to delineate which systems are being modeled by which technique, even though the particles under consideration are point-mass particles.